Pertussis

 • Diagnose using polymerase chain reaction testing or nasopharyngeal cultures; special media are required.

-• Prevent the disease using acellular pertussis vaccine as part of scheduled immunizations (including a booster for adults), and treat close contacts with erythromycin.
+• Prevent the disease by giving an acellular pertussis vaccine as part of scheduled immunization and give booster doses at varying intervals; treat close contacts with a macrolide.

 • Neither having the disease nor being vaccinated provides lifelong protection, although any subsequent disease tends to be milder.